 The Czech news media has been trying to deal with declining revenues by inventing new strategies to attract audiences and subscribers online.
 Economia, which was the first major Czech publisher to try a metered paywall, shifted to a hard paywall for selected content in 2016 following disappointing results.
 Digital-only subscribers still account for less than 10% of all subscribers of the publisher’s flagship, the financial daily Hospodářské noviny.

-- Including the TV channel Stream.cz, run by the largest Czech search engine [or internet portal ↩
+Despite the pressures from both traditional commercial competitors and new digital-born projects, [66.
+Including the TV channel Stream.cz, run by the largest Czech search engine [or internet portal ↩